sannong/eink_weather/README.md

 ### Pyscript

 A python script is used to format the calendar event data.
-Copy the pyscripts folder and contents provided to your Home Assistant root directory (creating the pyscripts folder at the root level if needed).
+Copy the pyscript folder and contents provided to your Home Assistant root directory (creating the pyscript folder at the root level if needed).
 You need the [pyscript](https://github.com/custom-components/pyscript) integration from HACS.

 ### Template Sensors and Configuration